b0o/blender.nvim/README.md

   dependencies = {
     "MunifTanjim/nui.nvim",
     "grapp-dev/nui-components.nvim",
-    "mfussenegger/nvim-dap", -- optional
-    "LiadOz/nvim-dap-repl-highlights", -- optional, for syntax highlighting in the DAP REPL },
+    "mfussenegger/nvim-dap", -- Optional, for debugging with DAP "LiadOz/nvim-dap-repl-highlights", -- Optional, for syntax highlighting in the DAP REPL },
 }
 ```